 The Blue Suede Brigade is a team of hospitality ambassadors that assist residents and visitors throughout the Downtown Memphis Core and Medical District.
 This group provides directions, advice, and a special sense of security to anyone in need.
 Please visit our Blue Suede Brigade section for more information on this highly visible part of Memphis hospitality.
 Learn more about the Blue Suede Brigade and its operations.

 There are a variety of services and benefits to being located within the CBID:

-The funds from the CBID assessment are used by the DMC to provide such services as technical assistance, professional planning and promotional support, design assistance, public improvements, and business recruitment, as well as management assistance relating to traffic, parking, maintenance, security, and other public issues.
+The funds from the CBID assessment are used by the DMC to provide such services as clean and green, added security, technical assistance, professional planning and promotional support, design assistance, public improvements, business recruitment, and ongoing activation, as well as management assistance relating to traffic, parking, maintenance, security, and other public issues.

 Yes.
 The Downtown Memphis Commission's Annual Report is available to the public.
-Click here to download the most recent annual report.
+We include this information in our Downtown Dashboard.

 Board meetings are held at the DMC office at 114 North Main.
 A standard schedule is provided below but we recommend that you call 901.575.0540 to confirm before attending a meeting.

 Members of the Downtown Memphis Commission Commission Board of Directors are appointed by the Mayors of the City of Memphis and of Shelby County.
 Appointments must then be approved by the Memphis City Council and the Shelby County Board of Commissioners.
 To be considered for a position on the DMC Board or one of its Affiliate Boards, please forward your statement of interest and resume to Christine Taylor at taylor [at] downtownmemphis [dot] com

 The DMC facilitates Downtown development by creating partnerships to implement projects and by administering financial incentives that can help lower the costs of Downtown development projects.
 Learn more about our incentives here.